Skip to content

 List<String> userNames = SimpleQuery.list(

-queryWrapper, // Query condition builder
+queryWrapper, // Query condition constructor

-User::getUsername, // Extract usernames as list elements
+User::getUsername, // Extract username as list elements

-user -> System.out.println("Processing user: " + user.getUsername()) // Log the processed username
+user -> System.out.println("Processing user: " + user.getUsername()) // Print the processed username

 );